DivanteLtd/storefront-integration-sdk/1. Expose the API endpoints required by VS/Required API specification.md

 ### POST [/vsbridge/cart/shipping-methods](https://github.com/DivanteLtd/vue-storefront-api/blob/7d98771994b1009ad17d69c458f9e93686cfb145/src/vsbridge/cart.js#L160)

-This method is used as a step in the cart synchronization process to get all the shipping methods with actuall costs as available inside the backend CMS
+This method is used as a step in the cart synchronization process to get all the shipping methods with actual costs as available inside the backend CMS

 #### EXAMPLE CALL: